Monday, October 29, 2018

 But, I have, for many, many years been very attracted to and inspired by the Quakers, or the Society of Friends.

 I know that’s probably a bit shocking to you.
 You would not think a denomination that is completely and totally non-sacramental and non-liturgical would hold any appeal to someone like me, who loves liturgy and the sacraments!
-But sometimes even I need an escape from the trappings of high church Anglicanism.
+But sometimes even I need an escape from the trappings of Anglo-Catholic Anglicanism.

 Even more than that, I love the simplicity of Quakerism.
 I love the silence and contemplative aspects.
 I love their pacifism.
 I love the fact that, historically, they were on the forefront of so much social change in society.
 I love how they strive for a truly experiential and relational connection with God—with the Light within, as they call it.
 And I love how the Quakers embody in their faith and in their lives a very simple, child-like faith.